 When considering which home security system to chose, think about the upfront costs and monthly bill.
 I have come to the conclusion that you do not know exactly how much you will be paying until you have a technician in your home installing the system.
 The agent and even the online websites are vague on exact pricing, which is quite frustrating.
 I had one ADT agent tell me the equipment had to be paid upfront, and another tell me it is financed over the 36 month contract you sign.
 I can tell you however, that I wouldn’t be surprised if a normal first month is on average about $800.

 The basic ADT plan for $39/month comes with:

 - Infrared Motion Detector

 - Yard sign and window decals

 And you know why it is going to cost so much up front?
 Because who only has 3 windows in their home?
 You will most assuredly be paying for more equipment to get total coverage around the home.
-Statistics have shown that a burglar is less likely to break in to a home if they know it is being watched, but sometimes those decals are just a gimmick.
+Statistics have shown that a burglar is less likely to break in to a home if they know it is being watched.
+Sometimes those decals are just a gimmick.
 I would not put the safety of my family on the trust of a decal sign.